PAST DUE DISABILITY BENEFITS

 YOUR PAST DUE BENEFIT PAYMENT

 It can take a number of months before you receive your past due benefit check.

-You should calculate the number of months it is going to take to receive the check from the date of the ALJ’s decision.
+You should figure out the number of months it is going to take to receive the check from the date of the ALJ’s decision.
 It is the ALJ’s written decision that triggers SSA’s time period in which to process your check.

 You will know that the SSA is processing your past due payment because you will receive an award letter.
 This letter is known as the Notice of Award letter.

-In the letter, the SSA explains how they figure out how much you will receive in past due disability benefits.
+In the letter, the SSA explains how they figure out how much you will receive in past due SSD benefits.
 Read the letter carefully.
 Check the math.
 SSA sometimes makes mistakes.
 If you have an attorney, they should check the amount of your past due benefit.

 DO PAST DUE BENEFITS COME IN A LUMP SUM?

 All SSD past due benefits pay out in one lump sum.
 This amount pays to your through direct deposit.
 The amount transfers from the SSA into your checking account.
 You may have to pay taxes on the SSDI lump sum payment and that will depend on your personal circumstances.
-You can find out more information about taxes on SSDI payments here.
+You can find out more information about taxes on SSDI payments.